gradle/gradle/design-docs/testing-toolkit.md

 ### User visible changes

-Tp use the test-kit, the build author must declare a dependency on the test-kit:
+To use the test-kit, the build author must declare a dependency on the test-kit:

     dependencies {
         testCompile testKit()
     }

+Initially, this will be available only as a local dependency.

 The test-kit does not have an opinion about the used test framework.
 It's up to the build logic to choose a test framework and declare its dependency.